St Day Parish Council

 Information about the council

 St. Day Parish Council was formed in 1985 and its first meeting was held on the 23rd April of that year.
-Since then it has regularly met each month with the exception of August and holds its Annual Meeting in May each year and calls the Annual Parish Meeting between March and June each year.
-Meeting dates have varied over the years but the present arrangements are that meetings will take place on the second Monday of each month in the Mills Street Community Room, beginning at 7pm.
+Since then it has regularly met each month with the exception of August; and holds its Annual Meeting in May each year and calls the Annual Parish Meeting between March and June each year.
+Meeting dates have varied over the years but the present arrangements are that meetings will take place on the second Monday of each month in the Enterprise Centre, Vogue, beginning at 7pm.
 Item 3 on each agenda is always open for public comment and is limited to 15 minutes.
 Members of the public may attend and raise matters of interest during this time.
 They are then free to leave or stay to observe the remainder of the meeting.

 Or at the following email address: stdaypc@gmail.com

-Since its inception in 1985 there have only been two Chairmen of the Parish Council.
+Since its inception in 1985 there have only been various Chairpersons of the Parish Council.
 Until May 1999 the Chairman was Joe Mills, who was very much involved in the original move to establish a Parish Council in St Day.
-Since then the Chairman has been John Newcombe
+Since then the Chair has been held by John Newcombe, Chris Bell, Carl Lamb and is currently James Beer.

 On the agenda for the third meeting of the Parish Council in 1985 was the matter of finding a new burial ground for St Day, the churchyard being virtually full.
 This was taken forward with enthusiasm and the new burial ground was opened in 1987.
 This remains one of the most important achievements of the Parish Council.
 Shortly afterwards the problem of street cleaning was addressed and the Parish Council appointed someone to sweep the streets in the centre of the town each fortnight.
 We are now on our fifth street cleaner and t Brian Chapman is maintaining the high standards which his father, Victor, set during his many years in the job.